antoineszatkownik/goltoine/README.md

 # Next

-What could be next :
+What could be added next :

 -add rotations